obi-0/Project-20/project20.md

 #### Part 3

-1. Write a Jenkinsfile that will simulate a Docker Build and a Docker Push to the registry
+1. Write a Jenkinsfile that will simulate a Docker Build and a Docker Push to the registry.

-2. Connect repository to Jenkins
+2. Connect repository to Jenkins.
-3. Create a multi-branch pipeline
+3. Create a multi-branch pipeline.
-4. Simulate a CI pipeline from a feature and master branch using previously created Jenkinsfile
+4. Simulate a CI pipeline from a feature and master branch using previously created Jenkinsfile.
 5. Ensure that the tagged images from your Jenkinsfile have a prefix that suggests which branch the image was pushed from.
 6. Verify that the images pushed from the CI can be found at the registry.

-Installations:

 Install docker engine